janko/janko.io/_posts/2026-05-26-extending-ruby-lsp-with-prism.md

 end
 ```

 Unlike Solargraph, Ruby LSP has [ERB support] that can extract Ruby code, allowing it to provide the same features as for regular Ruby files.
-Templating languages like Slim and Haml have a much more complex grammars, making it difficult to know where Ruby code is, so as of this writing they're not supported.
+Templating languages like Slim and Haml have much more complex grammars, making it difficult to know where Ruby code is, so as of this writing they're not supported.

 We'll return if the string node is not a "partial argument", which we'll define shortly after: